Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- Burkhead has racked up a team-high 403 rushing yards (25.2 per game) and scored three touchdowns.
+- Burkhead has run for a team-leading 403 yards on 110 attempts (25.2 yards per game) and scored three touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Burkhead's matchup with the Titans.